 Little Venice - credits: javarman/Depositphotos.com

 Now from here on it is totally up to you.
-You may as well call it a day and decide to cuddle up in your hotel with a good movie and a glass of wine so you can sleep in a decent hour and wake up fresh as a daisy - a relaxing endeavor that sounds like heaven to most couples that head to Mykonos for a romantic getaway- or you can choose to party like its 1999!
+You may as well call it a day and decide to cuddle up in your hotel with a good movie and a glass of wine so you can sleep in a decent hour and wake up fresh as a daisy - a relaxing endeavor that sounds like heaven to most couples in Mykonos for a romantic getaway- or you can choose to party like it's 1999!
 There is no question that if you go with option number two the club scene of Mykonos will reward you greatly; people that claim that New York is the city that never sleeps have obviously never been to Mykonos!